kubeshop/botkube-docs/docs/configuration/source/github-events.md

   - type: "WatchEvent"
 ```

 If you provide an empty list `events: []`, no events will be emitted.
+For more precise filtering of events, you can optionally use JSONPath along with the event type to filter based on specific criteria within the event payload.

 #### Templating